KaliedaRik/Scrawl-canvas/docs/reference/sc-groups-cells.md

 Note that while the Group object filtering functionality is very similar to Cell object and entity object functionality, it differs from them in several small-yet-key areas.
 Repo-devs need to be aware that changes in filter functionality in one of these three areas of the code base may need to be reflected in the other two areas.

+### Cell entity, and Stack artefact, end-user interactions
+Group objects come with a set of attributes and functions which, for end-users interacting with a Stack or Canvas element in a desktop (screen + mouse) environment, can quickly detect when they end-user's cursor is hovering over an Element artefact or entity object and take actions accordingly to change the Stack/Canvas display.
+Note that once these attributes are set, SC will handle the associated functionality automatically for the dev-user:
++ `group.checkForEntityHover` - Boolean (default: `false`)
++ `group.onEntityHover` - Function (default: no action taken)
++ `group.onEntityNoHover` - Function (default: no action taken)

+For dev-user convenience, these attributes can also be set via the Canvas artefact and Cell objects:
++ Canvas artefact objects will pipe the attribute values through to their `base` Cell's *namesake* Group object - see test demo [Canvas-001](../../demo/canvas-001.html) for an example:
+  - `canvas.checkForEntityHover`
+  - `canvas.onEntityHover`
+  - `canvas.onEntityNoHover`
++ Cell objects pipe the attribute values directly to their *namesake* Group object - see test demo [Canvas-039](../../demo/canvas-039.html):
+  - `cell.checkForEntityHover`
+  - `cell.onEntityHover`
+  - `cell.onEntityNoHover`

+Beyond hovering, dev-users can obtain a list of entitys currently under the cursor's location by invoking the following functions.
+The function argument will generally be an appropriate `here` object (see below for details on `here` objects):
++ `group.getArtefactAt(here)` - see test demos [Canvas-026](../../demo/canvas-026.html), [Canvas-037](../../demo/canvas-037.html), [Canvas-058](../../demo/canvas-058.html), [DOM-007](../../demo/dom-007.html).
++ `group.getAllArtefactsAt(here)` see test demo [DOM-009](../../demo/dom-009.html).

 ## SC Cell objects
 SC **Cell objects** wrap HTML `<canvas>` elements, and add functionality for managing and manipulating that canvas display.
 SC **Canvas artefact objects** also wrap HTML `<canvas>` elements, with added functionality.